 I have separate pages with the details you may want to read.
-I have provided the page title and links below or you can return to the Funding Early Retirement tab above and use the drop down selector.
+Below are provided the page title and links.
+You can also return to the Funding Early Retirement tab above and use the drop down selector.

 I hope by reading through this and the associated detail pages you will be able to find the answer to your own funding early retirement question.